 A FoodWorks database is a repository for the work you do in FoodWorks.
 The FoodWorks window looks onto an open database.
 You store your documents in folders within a database.
 The Navigation Pane on the left shows the contents (documents and folders) within the database.

-- The types of database available to you depend on your license.
-Learn where you can get information about your FoodWorks program here.
+The types of database available to you depend on your license.
+See Which edition of FoodWorks am I using?.

-- When you create a database, you choose the type of database you want, for example, a database for dietary analysis or a database for nutrition labelling.
+When you create a database, you choose the type of database you want, for example, a database for dietary analysis or a database for nutrition labelling.
 This determines its initial properties.
+The online help is specific to the type of database you open because the tasks that you perform vary depending on the type of database.